whiskyechobravo/kerko/docs/start.md

         pip install kerko
         ```

-3. In the `myapp` directory, create a file named `.env`, where variables
+3. In the `myapp` directory, create a file named `.env`, where parameters
    required by Kerko will be configured, with content such as the example below:

     ```sh